Spring Boot Method Security with SAPL

 .sapl. - Each document contains exactly one policy or one policy set.

-- The top-level policies or policy sets in all documents must have pairwise different names.
+- The top-level policies and policy sets must have unique names across all documents.

 - All